MatthiasTT/microservices_project/README.md

 2. Run in Docker:  `./run_docker.sh`
 3. Run in Kubernetes:  `./run_kubernetes.sh`

 ### Kubernetes Steps

 * Setup and Configure Docker locally
 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
+* Upload Docker image to Docker hub: `./run_kubernetes.sh`
 * Run via kubectl

+### File content

+* app.py as main flask application, contains logic
+* Makefile with all initial commands for setup
+* Bash scripts for running Docker, to upload the Docker image and to run Kubernetes
+* A requirements file with all necessary modules
+* .circleci folder with config.yml file for circleci
+* README file with project description
+* Folder with the necessary outputs